rkarthick90/mongodb/README.md

 4. The data model available within MongoDB allows you to represent hierarchical relationships, to store arrays, and other more complex structures more easily.
 5. Scalability – The MongoDB environments are very scalable.
 Companies across the world have defined clusters with some of them running 100+ nodes with around millions of documents within the database

-## Common Terms in MongoDB

-Below are the a few of the common terms used in MongoDB

 | _Id |	CustomerID |	CustomerName |	OrderID |
 |----|-------------|-----------------|----------|